1980 United States Senate election in Florida

 The 1980 United States Senate election in Florida took place on November 4, 1980, alongside other elections for President of the United States as well as to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.
 Incumbent Democratic U.S. Senator Richard Stone ran for re-election to a second term, but lost the Democratic primary election to Bill Gunter.
 Republican Paula Hawkins defeated Gunter in the general election.
+She became the first woman elected to the U.S. Senate in the state's history.